Just Good Vegan Chocolate Cake

 Last week I was faced with the task of deciding what to do with an extra chocolate sheet cake.
 I know, such a difficult position to be in.
 I wasn’t interested in making another basic frosted cake, so I grabbed some cookie cutters and started cutting out shapes.
 The cake was too thick for the cookie cutters to slice through, so I had to finish the job with a knife.
+The silver lining is that thick, sturdy cake is sometimes difficult to come by with vegan cakes, so this is a great recipe if you’re doing an type of cake decorating.
+Also, it’s just a damn good vegan chocolate cake recipe.

 Yet another task arose: what to do with the cake triangles?
 With some leftover buttercream to work with, the obvious choice was cake sandwiches, with some peaches for good measure.
 Insta-dessert.
 Done up with a chocolate drizzle and garnish, an elegant dessert at that.